 Identify mechanisms for reducing costs of IIC.

-Identify costs associated with migration to IPv6 and develop scope and methodology for monitoring the impact of IPv6 transition on international telecommunications services and networks
+Identify costs associated with integration of IPv6 and develop scope and methodology for monitoring the impact of IPv6 deployment on international telecommunications services and networks.

+Continue identifying the consideration of various issues/aspects related to the policy, tariffs, charging and economic aspects of trans-multi-country terrestrial telecommunication cables.

+Study and develop Recommendations and guidelines, as appropriate, regarding the settlement agreements of trans-multi-country terrestrial telecommunication cables.

+Terms and definitions for recommendations or studies dealing with this question.

+Texts under development: D.50.Suppl.3, D.BGPE, D.CompIIC, D.CostModelIIC, and STUDY_TCST.

-An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3)
+An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3

 4 Relationships